• Home

 Picture

 When is the draw?
 The night before at BN6 Tap in Hassocks, so that's Friday 3rd October.
-Home of the current World Teams Champions, we expect at least 20 regulars as well as curious WTSC25 players.
+Home of the current World Teams Champions, we expect at least 20 regulars at the Taproom as well as curious WTSC25 players.
 Plus it's also James' Porter's 30th so come along and buy him a beer or as an alternative gift: destroy him at toads.
 Warning: it's his home table.
 The pic above is clickable.

 I didn't get in, what do I do?
 Just keep an eye out for WTSC25 updates on the Game of Toads group on Facebook and in the WTSC Waiting List WhatsApp group.
 We expect a ten per cent drop-off of players come nearer the time.
 There are no guarantees and no refunds I'm afraid, the latter being due to website and admin remuneration for work and planning.

 'I don't want to waste a tenner because I don't think I'll get past the first round'.
 Is that a winning attitude?
 Yep, it's the same for everyone.
 But it is best of 5.
 Straight knockout is the most fair and certain system we have so far.
 We'd need a bigger venue for group stages or a Swiss style tournament etc where there would be more participants.
+There is a First Round Club, of which I belong.

-Personally I haven't made it past Round One yet myself so I've invested thirty quid - yes I did pay - but it was an amazing time even though I was understandably sometimes stressed - being the host and main organiser.
+Personally I haven't made it past Round One yet myself so I've invested thirty quid - yes I did pay - but it was an amazing time even though I was understandably sometimes under pressure to deliver - being the host and main organiser.
 We're remunerating for the admin, planning, hire, the sense of occasion and being with toad mates from 3pm to late in a lovely long bar with reduced prices - as well as entry to the competition.
 With the 8 different toads tables the warm up hour is also a busy version of toad heaven.

 'It's all a bit serious for me.'
-You'll find you'll be with like-minded people who understand the game is a mix of the absurd with a paradoxical, almost pathological desire to win.
+You'll find you'll be with inclusive, like-minded people who understand the game is a mix of the absurd with a paradoxical, almost pathological desire to win.
 Is there such thing as a toads player who doesn't want to do well?

 House of Toads